Zaid-Ajaj/the-elmish-book/chapters/audience.md

 # Audience

 Naturally, the book is aimed at developers who wish to build front-end web applications using F#, experts and beginners alike.
-Except for a bit of HTML and CSS knowledge, no prior experience is assumed concerning front-end web development as I will try to explain the concepts needed from the very scratch.
+Except for a bit of HTML and CSS knowledge, no prior experience is assumed concerning front-end web development as I will try to explain the concepts needed from the ground up.

 However, the book is *not* an introduction to F# itself.
 Although proficiency of the language is not required, I will assume you know the basics such as the general syntax, the concept of immutability, pattern matching and a bit of `Async`.
 I will try to keep it as simple as possible, but this goes to say that I will not spend time explaining F# language constructs from the code snippets unless deemed necessary.